Computing Similarity between Entities

 Background

 A common use case for ontologies is to compute Similarity between Entities, or between Terms, based on properties of the ontology.
 For example, when comparing two terms, we may want to score terms that are closer together in the ontology Graph as more similar.
-Other measures of similarity may be on frequency of usage of terms, or on vector Embeddings of terms.
+Other measures of similarity may be on frequency of usage of terms,

 If Entities are annotated/associated with terms, we can also compute similarity between these based on the aggregate set of terms they are annotated with.
 The canonical use case for OAK here is Gene associations (e.g. to phenotypes, GO terms, anatomy or cell types for expression, etc), although any entities can be compared if ontology associations exist (e.g. comparing two people basic on shared music genres or favorite foods).